Tesla asks workers to volunteer to help deliver 30K cars: Report

 "We need your help to make more progress in volunteer sign ups," senior vice president Sanjay Shah reportedly said in the email to department heads.
 "We have to deliver 30,000 more cars in next 15 days."

-A spokesperson for the company declined FOX Business’ request for comment.
+A spokesperson for the company declined FOX Business’ request for comment on the email, but did note the effort is completely voluntary.

 It would not be the first time Tesla sought in-house volunteers to help with deliveries.